Learning to Generate All Feasible Actions: Robotic Grasping Results

-For each configuration, 3 agents were trained for 1 million interaction steps with the environment, taking approximately 48 hours on a single NVIDIA A100 GPU.
-At the start of the training, 80k examples, including positives and negatives, for randomly generated shapes were added to the balanced replay memory to bootstrap the critic and discriminator learning.
+For each configuration, three agents were trained for 1 million interaction steps with the environment, taking approximately 48 hours per agent on a single NVIDIA 40GB A100 GPU.
+At the start of the training, 80k examples, including positives and negatives, for randomly generated shapes were added to the replay memory to bootstrap the critic and discriminator learning.
+The training architecture is implemented in TensorFlow\cite{tensorflow2015-whitepaper} with the parameters in Table~\ref{tab:params}.

-Figure \ref{fig:problem} shows the problem, the ground truth feasible picking positions, the critic estimate, and a heat-map of the actor's proposed actions.
+Figure~\ref{fig:problem} shows the problem, the ground truth feasible picking positions, the critic estimate, and a heat-map of the actor's proposed actions.
 All figures are projections taking the maximum over the dimension that is not shown.
-In the problem visualization in Figure \ref{fig:problem:a}, five feasible picks are shown in different colors, which correspond to the markers in Figure \ref{fig:problem:b}.
+In the problem visualization in Figure~\ref{fig:problem:a}, five feasible picks are shown in different colors, which correspond to the markers in Figure~\ref{fig:problem:b}.
 These markers highlight the complex multimodality of the problem.
 While it appears that, e.g., red and purple are in the same mode in the x-y projection, it is visible in the x-$\alpha$ projection that they are not directly connected.
-Figure \ref{fig:problem:c} shows that the critic has an approximate understanding of the feasible regions of the action space, showing five modes clearly in the x-y projection.
-The actor distribution in Figure \ref{fig:problem:d} also shows all five modes, while the output is significantly sharper in the centers of the modes.
+Figure~\ref{fig:problem:c} shows that the critic has an approximate understanding of the feasible regions of the action space, showing five modes clearly in the x-y projection.
+The actor distribution in Figure~\ref{fig:problem:d} also shows all five modes, while the output is significantly sharper in the centers of the modes.
 This is due to the use of the \glspl*{kde} and the choice of bandwidth $\sigma$.